austozi/poddie/README.md

 ## Disclaimer

 I am no coder and this is a hacky solution that I put together to satisfy a personal need of mine.
-I came up with this because I couldn't get [Podify](https://github.com/podify-org/podify) to work on my machine.
+I came up with Poddie because I could not get [Podify](https://github.com/podify-org/podify) to work on my machine.
 This implementation has many limitations.
 However, I may not have the skills or time to resolve them.
 Contibutions or forks are welcome.

 ## Installation